smithWEBtek/swt-v3/db/posts/007-habits.md

   Code along with everything the presenter is doing, but as soon as you have a sense of what they'll code next, STOP the video and see how far you can get on your own.
 Then when you resume play, the video will mean far more.
   This requires a personal motivation / fire in the belly, which will reap big rewards.

-### 6. Create your own folder system to track:
+### 6. Create your own folder system
-    Labs, in sections and categories that make sense to you Own this material, by filing it away on your system, so you can retreive it.
+    Store experimental code and labs in sections and categories that make sense to you.
+    Own this material, by filing it away on your system, so you can retreive it.
+    As you visit or revisit a topic, create little summaries that could be the seeds of a blog post.
+    I think we should blog not just for publishing to the world, but simply to organize our own heads.

 ### 7. Create your own naming conventions, or adopt some and use them.
   This promotes consistency in your thinking and code.
-  And it forms habits that will serve you in the future as you These are all byproducts of 'owning' the learning process.
+  And it forms habits that will serve you in the future when you have to regenerate your brain.
+  These are all byproducts of 'owning' the learning process.

-  Meaningful names last longer in a project, it's worth the thought.
+  Meaningful names last longer in a project, it is worth the time to create good names.
   You will be typing these names hundreds of times while you code, so the more they are organic, short, easy to spell and easy to PLURALIZE, the better.

 ### 8. Reach out and talk to other people
   You have no idea how powerful it is to have your burden shared even for a moment with other like minded souls.
 This is one of the valuable parts of Flatiron, setting it apart from the other schools.
-My personal belief is that it began with Avi Flombaum's spirit of teaching.
-And, I believe that he inherited some of this attitude from [Matz](https://en.wikipedia.org/wiki/Yukihiro_Matsumoto).
+My personal belief is that it began with Avi Flombaum's spirit of teaching, heart for coding and raw talent.
+I am so grateful he decided to do a school instead of a million other things he could have done with the last 5 years.
+And, I believe that he inherited some of this attitude from [Matz](https://en.wikipedia.org/wiki/Yukihiro_Matsumoto), "Matz is nice, so we are nice".

 ### 9. Help someone else every day
   Helping other people is actually very helpful to oneself.
 Most of the time, it is not technical in nature.
 You don't have to be an expert, to ask simple questions about clarifying code.
 You might just help the other person jog their memory as they explain the problem.
 [Be a duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
   I think that at least half of it is that you are bearing their burden with them even if for a brief time.
 As a result that they are strengthened enough to keep moving.
 Build up their strength so they can start forming their own opinions, starting from something verifiably true, testing and forming another opinion.

 ### 10. Ask people (end users, civilians) what they wish their software could do